BitcoinDesign/Guide/guide/sign-in-with-bitcoin.md

 #### Support
 {:.no_toc}

 “Sign in with bitcoin” is not widely supported.
 It uses new technologies like [webLN](https://webln.dev/#/) and [LNURL-auth](https://github.com/fiatjaf/lnurl-rfc/blob/luds/04.md) that are still maturing and looking for broader adoption.
-To try this out, you can use the [Alby](https://getalby.com/) browser extension wallet with a service like [Stacker News](https://stacker.news/).
+To try this out, you can use the [Alby](https://getalby.com/) browser extension wallet with a service like [Stacker News](https://stacker.news/) that allows you to spend satoshi to upvote news stories (more lightning apps can be found in the [bolt.fun maker directory](https://makers.bolt.fun/products)).

 ### Wallet-service communication

 Your service and the user wallet need to be able to communicate with each other to exchange information.
-There are two basic ways to handle this - directly and bridged.
+There are two basic ways to handle this - direct and bridged.

-#### Direct connection
+#### Direct communication

 The smoothest user experience is when the wallet and the service can directly communicate with each other.
-For example, a browser wallet and a website can send messages back and forth.
-This allows for convenient features like allowances for automatic approval of payments for trusted services.
+For example, a browser wallet and a website can send messages back and forth (see [webLN](https://www.webln.guide/introduction/readme)).
+This allows for convenient features like allowances for automatic approval of payments for services the user trusts.

 {% include picture.html
    image = "/assets/images/guide/sign-in-with-bitcoin/direct-connection.png"
    retina = "/assets/images/guide/sign-in-with-bitcoin/direct-connection@2x.png"
-   alt-text = "Placeholder image" width = 800
-   height = 411
+   alt-text = "Browser window with a wallet extension installed" width = 800 height = 411
 %}

-#### Bridged connection
+#### Bridged communication

 There is more friction if the user needs to be involved in this communication.
 However, this extra friction provides more user control and better security.
 In the visualization below, the service and user wallet cannot directly communicate with each other.
 Instead, the web application presents instructions as QR codes that the user needs to scan with their (mobile) wallet.
 The wallet then send instructions to the application server, which updates the web application.

 {% include picture.html
    image = "/assets/images/guide/sign-in-with-bitcoin/bridged-connection.png"
    retina = "/assets/images/guide/sign-in-with-bitcoin/bridged-connection@2x.png"
-   alt-text = "Placeholder image" width = 800
-   height = 411
+   alt-text = "Communication flow between a browser window and a smart phone wallet" width = 800 height = 411
 %}